si/11ty/posts/blog/2011/design-tour-of-the-midlands.md

 - raise the profile of local agencies to emphasise the talent in The Midlands
 - ask the agencies how they compete against the bigger agencies in more popular design regions of the UK
-- get out of the isolated office to bounce ideas off peers,Â finding solutions to real-world problems
+- get out of the isolated office to bounce ideas off peers, finding solutions to real-world problems

-All the visits will be tweeted (with hashtag [#dtotm](http://twitter.com/search#dodtm)) and summarised in a blog post, promoting the agencies' recent work as well as thoughts on the design problemsÂ discussions.
+All the visits will be tweeted (with hashtag [#dtotm](http://twitter.com/search#dodtm)) and summarised in a blog post, promoting the agencies' recent work as well as thoughts on the design problems discussions.

 First stop will be [The Higgs Design Co](http://higgsdesign.com/) on **Tuesday 24th May** where I will be meeting [Andy Higgs](http://twitter.com/aajhiggs) et al, talk about some of their recent work, what's coming up and how to solve an existing design problem I've recently encountered (TBC).